StratusOn/StorageStatsTracker/README.md

 * Upon the creation of a storage account, an Azure Function is triggered.
 The triggered function creates a new event grid subscription on the creation/deletion of blobs in the newly created storage account.
 * Upon the creation or deletion of a blob in the newly created storage account, a second Azure Function is triggered.
 The triggered function writes a record to the SQL database.
 * Upon the deletion of a storage account, the same Azure Function for storage account creation is triggered.
 This trigger removes the event grid subscription that was created when the storage account was created.
 A record containing the event details is written to the SQL database by calling the second Azure Function.
+* NOTE: Unfortunately, deleting a blob container does not cause events to be fired for the container or for any of the blobs it contains.
+This is a limitation of Event Grid blob storage subscriptions.

 ## The Storage Stats
 * The stats can be read from the stats database table by running SQL queries against it.